 CUSTOMER OVERVIEW

-Distributors and Resellers are able to visualize an overview of each Reseller/Enterprise customer, in regard to their licensing option situation.
+Distributors and Resellers can visualize an overview of each Reseller/Enterprise customer, regarding their licensing option situation.

 Create Group - allows you to create a group to assign customers to keep track of their Resellers/Enterprise customers and filter them when multiple reseller accounts are managing specific groups of customers.